Vermont Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 DOES VERMONT REQUIRE COLLISION AND COMPREHENSIVE COVERAGE?

 In Vermont, the state does not mandate collision and comprehensive coverage; however, if you're financing or leasing a vehicle, your lender will likely require both types of coverage to protect their investment.
-While the state minimum coverage ensures you're legal on the road, it doesn't cover damages to your car in an accident or from other incidents like theft or weather damage.
+While the state minimum coverage ensures you're legal on the road, it doesn't cover damages to your car in an accident or other incidents like theft or weather damage.
 That's why finance companies insist on collision or comprehensive insurance.

 What Does Minimum Coverage Cover?